The Serious Financial Crime Taskforce (SFCT) is a multi-agency taskforce targeting serious financial crime in Australia.

 - Commonwealth Director of Public Prosecutions

-While Project Wickenby focused on tackling offshore tax evasion and crime, the SFCT has a broader remit to target the highest priority of serious financial crimes.
-These priorities include international tax evasion and criminality related to fraudulent phoenix activity, trusts and superannuation.
-Phoenix fraud involves a company deliberately liquidating assets to avoid paying creditors, taxes and employee entitlements.
+While Project Wickenby focused on tackling offshore tax evasion and crime, the SFCT has a broader remit to target the most serious financial crimes.
+The current priorities include technology enabled tax crime (cybercrime), offshore tax evasion and illegal phoenix activity.
+Illegal phoenix activity involves a company deliberately liquidating assets to avoid paying creditors, taxes and employee entitlements.

 The SFCT focuses on operational activities, collecting and sharing intelligence, and identifying reform measures with the aim of removing wealth from criminal activity, prosecuting facilitators and promoters of serious financial crime and deploying deterrent and preventative enforcement strategies.

-More details about the SFCT are on the .
+More details about the SFCT are on the ATO website